Barry Crane: Murder

 Crane was murdered on July 5, 1985, a homicide that went unsolved for 34 years.
 His body was "found bludgeoned shortly before 3 P.M. in the garage of his luxury town home in Studio City", apparently dragged to the garage from his apartment, according to the police.
-That week he was playing daily in the annual Pasadena regional knockout teams tournament; his team won the Saturday final with Kerri Shuman, one of Crane's favorite partners, as his replacement.
+That week he had been playing daily in the annual Pasadena regional knockout teams bridge tournament; his team won the Saturday final with Kerri Shuman, one of Crane's favorite partners, as his replacement.

-The Integrated Automated Fingerprint Identification System led to a suspect in Crane's murder being taken into custody on May 9, 2019, based on fingerprint and DNA evidence linking him to the crime; additionally, according to a statement from the Los Angeles Police Department, the suspect confessed to murdering Crane during an interview with LAPD detectives on March 8, 2019.
+The Integrated Automated Fingerprint Identification System led to a suspect in Crane's murder being taken into custody on May 9, 2019, based on fingerprint and DNA evidence linking him to the crime; additionally, according to a statement from the Los Angeles Police Department (LAPD), the suspect confessed to murdering Crane during an interview with LAPD detectives on March 8, 2019.

 Edwin Jerry Hiatt pled guilty on October 7, 2021 to voluntary manslaughter of Crane.
 Hiatt was sentenced to 12 years in state prison.